-Injury Risk Mitigation – Over time, we’re learning to control the risk of injury with better and better techniques.
-Kinetisense has been used to learn how proper movement and posture can reduce stress and prevent repetitive stress injury, and likewise, it has helped athletic researchers determine the best practices for training.
+Injury Risk Mitigation – Research is showing that objective assessments and timely corrections can mitigate the risk of injury.
+Kinetisense has been used to show how proper movement and posture can reduce stress and strain, thus reducing the likelihood of repetitive stress injuries.
+Athletic researchers use Kinetisense to help determine the best practices for training.

 Athletic Performance – Athletes and their coaches are always looking for ways to reduce injury and improve performance.
 So researchers at universities and athletic organizations need the right tools to develop new training methods and make the fine improvements that athletes want.
 How can a top professional pitcher throw their fastball 0.5 mph faster?
 Kinetisense can help find the answer.